rovati/noteapp/README.md

 - add the option of creating an account for cloud syncing of the notes and syncing across devices

 ## Repo structure
-Starting from version 3 of the Android app it has been deided to revisit the organization of the repo.
+Starting from version 3 of the Android app it has been decided to revisit the organization of the repo.
 It is possible to access old code of the Android app through an "archive" branch [android-prev-versions](https://github.com/rovati/noteapp/tree/android-prev-versions).
-The currrent development of the Android app is found in the branch [android-app](https://github.com/rovati/noteapp/tree/android_app) while the _main_ branch is kept only as a welcome page.
+The currrent development of the Android app is found in the branch [android-app](https://github.com/rovati/noteapp/tree/android_app) while the _main_ branch contains code for the latest stable version released.

 ## Licensing and forking
 This project is open-source and non-profit.
 The project is released under [GNU General Public License v3.0](LICENSE).
 Feel free to fork it or download it for personal use.
 If you modify it we would really appreciate you mentioning all the current contributors on this project.